 It is meant to promote financial and job security.
 It works by providing a wage subsidy, and it relies on the force of law to prevent any interruption in a worker’s job or career position at that firm and those working relationships.
 Lost in this scheme/thinking is the unmeasurable effects the terms have on interpersonal relationships and decision-making.

-The policy is designed to relieve workers, but shifts those risks to employers
+The policy is designed to relieve workers but shifts those risks to employers

 To ensure the readily exercised right to leave for all workers, the policy shifts risks and uncertainties from employees to employers.
-The law sanctions paid leave absences and constrains options left to employers.
+The law authorizes qualifying paid leave absences and constrains options left to employers.
 They lose discretion and agility to manage their staffing and operations.
 This puts tremendous pressure on the business’s ability and capacity to serve customers.

 The response from the advocates who have designed this government model is that employers will find ways to cover the workload of the absent worker.
 Other workers will take on extra work, the firm will establish a pool of ready replacements, or it will hire a temporary worker.